Comparison of e-readers

 An e-reader, also known as an e-book reader, is a portable electronic device that is designed primarily for the purpose of reading e-books and periodicals.
-E-readers have a similar form factor to a tablet and usually refers to devices that use electronic paper resulting in better screen readability, especially in bright sunlight, and longer battery life when compared to a tablet.
+E-readers have a similar form factor to a tablet; usually use electronic paper resulting in better screen readability, especially in bright sunlight; and have longer battery life when compared to a tablet.
 An e-reader's battery will typically last for multiple weeks.
 In contrast to an e-reader, a tablet has a screen capable of higher refresh rates which make them more suitable for interaction such as playing a video game or watching a video clip.

 Types of electronic-paper displays

 All electronic paper types offer lower power consumption and better sunlight contrast than LCDs.
-Some offer a backlight to allow low-light reading.
-With the backlight turned off, all have a similar appearance to "ink on paper" and are readable in bright environments.
+E Ink displays don't produce any light by themselves, so some models offer a frontlight for reading in dark areas.